 - Remind yourself that these feelings are only temporary.
 Every day will get easier and easier.
 This too shall pass.

 - Look for support from other woman going through the same healing journey.
 You can connect online with others who have had tummy tucks on forums such as RealSelf or Reddit.

 7. Be prepared for swelling.
 Lots of swelling.

 You’ll have a love hate relationship with your compression garments.

 The one thing that annoys people the most after surgery is the swelling!
 Some even refer to it as “swell hell”.
 Swelling and inflammation is the natural process the body goes through to heal.
-If you had liposuction in addition to your tummy tuck, then you may experience even more intense swelling.
+If you had a San Francisco liposuction procedure in the past in addition to your tummy tuck, then you may experience even more intense swelling.
 The swelling will get worse for the first 3-5 days after surgery before it begins to slowly subside.
 Remember, it may take 6-8 weeks before you notice an appreciable improvement in the swelling.

 Many of my patients also report the sensation of itching as the swelling goes down.
 This occurs because the nerves in the area start working again, bringing new yet annoying sensations to the skin.

 Here are some tips to keep the swelling at bay:

 - Keep your compression garment on: It may at times be uncomfortable, but it helps to reduce swelling

 - Make sure to stay hydrated: drinking plenty of water actually helps the body to heal and reduce the swelling.